jymchng/python-newtype-dev/docs/index.md

-# Python NewType Documentation
+# python-newtype Documentation

-Welcome to the Python NewType documentation!
+Welcome to the python-newtype documentation!
 This library implements a powerful type system feature from type theory, allowing you to create true subtypes that maintain type consistency throughout method calls.

 ## Overview

-Python NewType is unique in its implementation of the "new type" concept from type theory.
+python-newtype is unique in its implementation of the "new type" concept from type theory.
 The key feature is its ability to maintain subtype relationships through method calls:

-- When a supertype method returns a value of the supertype, Python NewType automatically instantiates a value of the subtype
+- When a supertype method returns a value of the supertype, python-newtype automatically instantiates a value of the subtype
 - This ensures that operations on subtypes always return values of the subtype, not the supertype
 - The type consistency is maintained throughout the entire chain of method calls